What is Non-Controlling Interest?

-Indirect Non-controlling interest: It is calculated using the direct non-controlling interest on Balance Sheet of P ltd, i.e. 40% * 70% = 28%
+Indirect Non-controlling interest: It is calculated using the direct interest on Balance Sheet of P ltd, i.e., 40% * 70% = 28%

 Accounting for Non-controlling interest on Balance Sheet

-Accounting for minority interest comes into picture while consolidation of books of accounts by the holding company.
+Accounting for minority interest comes into picture while consolidation of books of accounts by the holding companyHolding CompanyA holding company is a company that owns the majority voting shares of another company (subsidiary company).
+This company also generally controls the management of that company, as well as directs the subsidiary's directions and policies..
 Consolidation refers to the process by which financial statements of two or more companies are combined to form one set of financials.

 Consolidation is applicable when an entity holds the majority stake in another entity, which is known as the subsidiary entity.
 As Consolidation combines two or more than two sets of financial statements, it allows the stakeholders, such as investors, creditors, lenders, etc. to view the combined financial statements of all the three entities as if that was one entity.

 While consolidating the financial statementsConsolidating The Financial StatementsConsolidated Financial Statements are the financial statements of the overall group, which include all three key financial statements – income statement, cash flow statement, and balance sheet – and represent the sum total of its parents and all of its subsidiaries. of the subsidiary company with the holding company, the net assets value of the shared held by the minority shareholders is recognized as a Minority interest in the reserves and surplus in the consolidated financial statements.